shashiirk/javascript20/hangman-game/README.md

 # Hangman Game

 Find the word by selecting a letter each time.
-You win if you find the word in certain amount of chances
+You win if you find the word in certain amount of chances.

 # Project Specifications